aaron-grau/curic/react/projects/piano/README.md

 Cool, you now have the core of your Redux Synthesizer done!
 Let's start adding additional features.

+# Recording Tracks
-## Phase 5: Recording Tracks Redux Structure
+## Phase 5: Recorder Redux Structure

 Let's give our synthesizer the ability to record tracks.